azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab7-nestingTemplates.md

 ## Summary

 We have worked through a lot of labs, and hopefully you have built up a wealth of capability and knowledge of the resources available to you.
-For the larger deployments then
+For the larger deployments then making use of the various constructs makes sense.
+From the partner perspective there are a number of ways of leveraging them, but the following is one way of doing it:

+1. Invest the time to create flexible and functionally rich building blocks that meet as many scenarios as possible
+1. Incorporate t-shirt sizes to group properties together and standardise
+1. Create master templates to fit different architectural standards or application patterns with sensible default parameter values
+1. Use parameter files to define the customer's default values
+1. Override as required on submission

+One key thing to remember is that all of this only makes sense if you know that you will have sufficient reuse of the templates to justify the time investment.
+However, defining ARM templates as one of the ways that help you to define your Azure offering and most customers will prefer using proven IP to designing a bespoke (and arguably less supportable) design from a blank piece of paper.

+Now that you have some idea of the capabilities then it is a great time to take a look at some of the excellent information provided by the Azure Customer Advisory Team (AzureCAT).
+There is a great Azure documentation page on [best practices for complex designs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/best-practices-resource-manager-design-templates), and that includes a link to a fuller whitepaper.
+This information has been pulled together with some of the design learning gained from deployments with large enterprises, service integrators and ISVs, including some of the largest open source software.

+This is highly recommended reading before you go from here and start producing your own world class Azure templates.
+Good luck!